OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 5. clone the template for each test database;
 6. construct a SQLx application pool for the clone and wrap it in SeaORM;
 7. close pools before attempting database deletion;
-8. perform cleanup asynchronously, without `block_on` or a busy waiting loop.
+8. preserve the existing drop-triggered cleanup behavior while replacing its Diesel queries with SQLx.

 The test API remains `Db::for_tests().await`; do not expose a public close or cleanup method.
-Dropping the final `Db` clone enqueues cleanup exactly once on a process-wide worker with its own long-lived Tokio runtime.
-The final-drop path obtains the underlying pool through `get_postgres_connection_pool()`, identifies the test database from its connect options, and sends the pool handle and database name to the worker.
-The worker closes the shared pool, terminates remaining sessions, and drops the database independently of the runtime that created it.
+Dropping a test `Db` obtains the underlying pool and database name from the connection, then spawns asynchronous cleanup that closes the pool, terminates remaining sessions, and drops the database.
 Do not redesign the rest of the testing framework.

 ### Models